chuckyee/chuckyee.github.io/_posts/2017-08-22-cardiac-segmentation.md

   figure of merit, which is the systolic and diastolic right ventricle volumes, rather than the dice coefficients of the individual slices.

-Regarding model architectures, I was astounded by the parameter efficiency and accuracy of dilated densenets, and I am particularly excited to see how well they perform on standard segmentation tasks.
+Regarding model architectures, I was excited by the parameter efficiency and accuracy of dilated densenets, and I am particularly interested to see how well they perform on benchmark segmentation tasks.

 * Explore dilated densenet architectures: additional convolutional layers at each scale, or a mirror stack of convolution layers with dilation factors may